gatsbyjs/gatsby/packages/gatsby-transformer-video/README.md

 > Convert videos via FFMPEG.
 Easily convert & host **small** videos on your own.

+# This is a beta plugin.
+See: https://github.com/gatsbyjs/gatsby/pull/15783

 :warning: Converting videos might take a lot of time.
 Make sure to have an effective caching mechanism in place.
 See [caching](#caching)

 ## Features